ELEVATE-Project/documents/src/docusaurus/docs/key-capabilities.md

 >

 On the other hand, a one-on-one mentoring session involves assigning a mentee to a mentor.
-Thereby, mentees can address their goals and concerns about their professional development and receive personalized guidance from the mentor.
+Through one-on-one mentoring, mentees can address their goals and concerns about their professional development and receive personalized guidance from the mentor.

 ## Capabilities of Mentor